Monitoring Docker, OpenShift and Kubernetes - Version 5.2 (Storage usage and alerts)

 Please review predefined alerts for every application

-These alerts especially useful when you are managing your own control plane, as a lot of alerts help you to monitor the health of the etcd cluster and communication between control plane components.
-We updated our control plane dashboards to help you to react on these alerts.
-Below is the example of the etcd dashboard with information about communication between etcd members, and calls to the etcd cluster.
+These alerts are especially useful when you are managing your own control plane, as a lot of alerts help you monitor the health of the etcd cluster and communication between control plane components.
+We updated our control plane dashboards to help you react to these alerts.
+Below is an example of the etcd dashboard with information about communication between etcd members, and calls to the etcd cluster.

 Verify configuration

-We proud to have a solution, that is so easy to install, that does not require almost any changes in your existing infrastructure,
+We are proud to have a solution that is so easy to install, that does not require almost any changes in your existing infrastructure,

 but we still wanted to improve the user experience.
 So we added a verify